San Francisco Municipal Transportation Agency (SFMTA

 July 3, 2011 - BART and Oakland police shoot and kill knife-wielding Charles Blair Hill at the civic Center Station in Oakland.

 August 11, 2011 - BART cuts off wireless network service for three hours at several San Francisco stations to prevent coordinated protests of the shooting of Hill.

 August 15, 2011 - "Flash mobs" close several BART stations for more than two hours in protest to BART shutting off wireless service.

 August 18, 2011 - BART Police Officers Association website is hacked for the second time by the group Anonymous in retaliation for the wireless service shutdown of August 11.
-The group publishes the personal and home information of the police officers publicly on the internet.
+The group publishes the personal and home information of the police officers on the Internet.

-August 22, 2011 - BART stations are closed as protestors demonstrate against the wireless service shutoff.
-The closures are said to be an attempt to prevent the demonstrations from reaching the station platform.
+August 22, 2011 - BART stations close as protestors demonstrate against the wireless service shutoff.

-September 9, 2011 - Arrests are made and the Powell Street BART Station is closed as protesters attempt to demonstrate.
+September 9, 2011 - Arrests are made and the Powell Street BART Station closes as protesters attempt to demonstrate.